Michael (Michael Jackson album)

-Michael is the first posthumous album by American singer-songwriter Michael Jackson.
+Michael is a posthumous album by the American singer-songwriter Michael Jackson.
 It was released on December 10, 2010, by Epic Records and Sony Music Entertainment.
 Michael is the first release of all-new Michael Jackson material since Invincible in 2001 and the seventh overall release since Jackson's death in 2009.
-The album was produced by Theron "Neff-U" Feemster, John McClain, Giorgio Tuinfort, and Teddy Riley, among others, and features guest performances by Akon and Lenny Kravitz.
+The album was produced by Theron "Neff-U" Feemster, John McClain, Giorgio Tuinfort, Teddy Riley, and Brad Buxer, among others, and features guest performances by Akon and Lenny Kravitz.

-Michael debuted at number three on the US Billboard 200 albums chart and was certified Platinum by the Recording Industry Association of America (RIAA) in the United States.
+Michael debuted at number three on the US Billboard 200 chart and was certified platinum by the Recording Industry Association of America (RIAA) in the United States.
 It produced four singles: "Hold My Hand", "Hollywood Tonight", "Behind the Mask", and "(I Like) The Way You Love Me", accompanied by music videos.
-"Hold My Hand" was a Billboard Hot 100 top 40 hit and has been certified Gold in the US.
+"Hold My Hand" was a Billboard Hot 100 top 40 hit and has been certified gold in the US.
+Michael received mixed reviews from critics.

+In 2022, following controversy concerning the authenticity of Jackson's vocals, the album was reissued with three songs removed: "Keep Your Head Up", "Monster" and "Breaking News".

 Background

-Announced on November 12, 2010, Michael features 10 tracks on the 2010 edition with the disputed tracks.
+Announced on November 12, 2010, Michael initially featured 10 tracks.
 "Breaking News" was the first song from the album to be released and was available for radio airplay.
-According to Sony, the song, along with two other tracks from the album, "Monster" and "Keep Your Head Up," was recorded in the home studio of Jackson family friend Eddie Cascio in New Jersey in 2007 and was "recently brought to completion."
+According to Sony, the song was recorded in the home studio of Jackson family friend Eddie Cascio in Franklin Lakes, New Jersey, in late 2007 and had been "recently brought to completion."

 In the years prior to his death, Jackson was reported to be working with contemporary hitmakers such as singer-songwriter Akon and producer RedOne.
-The first official single from Michael, "Hold My Hand", is a duet with Akon recorded in Las Vegas in 2007.
+The first official single from Michael, "Hold My Hand", was a duet with Akon recorded in late December 2007 at the Palms Casino Resort in Las Vegas, Nevada.
 Co-writer Claude Kelly told HitQuarters that it was the song's theme of friendship and togetherness that had struck a chord with Jackson.
 A handwritten note from Michael belonging to his Estate indicated his desire that "Hold My Hand" be the first single on his next project.
-However, in its unfinished state, the song leaked in July 2008.
+However, in its unfinished state, the song leaked on June 30, 2008.
 Before the release, Akon stated that the final version would have more of Jackson's vocals.
 The song was released globally on Monday, November 15 at 12:01 am EST.

 Prior to the album's release, a lawyer for Jackson's father Joe stated that Jackson was a perfectionist and "would never have wanted his unfinished material to be released".
-Jackson collaborator will.i.am said it was "disrespectful" to release the material as Jackson was not able to approve it.
+Jackson collaborator will.i.am said it was "disrespectful" to release the material, as Jackson was not able to approve it.